sunhailin-Leo/triton-service-go/README.md

 * Easy to use it
 * Maybe High Performance
 * Implement 90% API of Triton Inference Server HTTP/GRPC Protocol
+* Cannot Support HTTPS Now...(will test it soon...)

 ---